shoppinh/shopiditor/workflow_state.md

 *   `[2023-04-08 10:39:10] Set up React Router in App.js.`
 *   `[2023-04-08 10:39:30] Successfully created basic application skeleton.
 Step 5 completed.`
 *   `[2023-04-08 10:39:35] Moving to Step 6: Set up CodeMirror integration.`
+*   `[2023-04-08 10:45:00] Encountered error with Tailwind CSS setup: "Error: It looks like you're trying to use tailwindcss directly as a PostCSS plugin.
+The PostCSS plugin has moved to a separate package, so to continue using Tailwind CSS with PostCSS you'll need to install @tailwindcss/postcss and update your PostCSS configuration."`
+*   `[2023-04-08 10:45:05] Status changed to BLOCKED_SETUP_ERROR.
+Need to fix Tailwind CSS configuration before proceeding.`
+*   `[2023-04-08 10:48:30] Installed latest versions of tailwindcss, postcss, autoprefixer, and @tailwindcss/postcss.`
+*   `[2023-04-08 10:49:15] Updated postcss.config.js to use @tailwindcss/postcss plugin instead of tailwindcss directly.`
+*   `[2023-04-08 10:49:45] Fixed Tailwind CSS configuration issue.
+Status changed back to IN_PROGRESS.`
+*   `[2023-04-08 10:49:50] Resuming Step 6: Set up CodeMirror integration.`
+*   `[2023-04-08 10:52:30] Created CodeEditor component with CodeMirror integration.`
+*   `[2023-04-08 10:55:15] Created LanguageSelector component.`
+*   `[2023-04-08 10:57:00] Added language constants and default code examples.`
+*   `[2023-04-08 10:58:30] Updated EditorPage to use CodeEditor and LanguageSelector components.`
+*   `[2023-04-08 10:59:00] Successfully implemented CodeMirror integration and language support.
+Step 6 completed.`
+*   `[2023-04-08 11:05:00] Noted that Step 7 (Create language selector component) was already completed as part of Step 6.`
+*   `[2023-04-08 11:05:05] Moving to Step 8: Create execution button and output display.`
+*   `[2023-04-08 11:06:00] Noted that Step 8 (Create execution button and output display) was already completed as part of the EditorPage implementation.`
+*   `[2023-04-08 11:06:05] Moving to Step 9: Implement basic styling.`
+*   `[2023-04-08 11:10:00] Created global CSS file with custom styles and Tailwind components.`
+*   `[2023-04-08 11:12:30] Updated index.css to import the global styles.`
+*   `[2023-04-08 11:15:00] Updated EditorPage, Home, and Settings components to use the new custom CSS classes.`
+*   `[2023-04-08 11:17:15] Updated Tailwind configuration to include custom colors.`
+*   `[2023-04-08 11:18:00] Successfully implemented basic styling across the application.
+Step 9 completed.`
+*   `[2023-04-08 11:18:05] Moving to Step 10: Add README.md with setup instructions.`
+*   `[2023-04-08 11:20:30] Created comprehensive README.md with project information, setup instructions, and development guidelines.`
+*   `[2023-04-08 11:21:00] Successfully completed Step 10.`
+*   `[2023-04-08 11:21:05] All steps in the implementation plan have been completed.
+Status changed to COMPLETED.`